Mandatory Insurance Suspension

 The minimum coverage amounts are $50,000.00 for injuries or death to any one person, $100,000.00 for total injuries or death per collision, and $25,000.00 for property damages.

 A driver who has been involved in a collision, regardless of fault, is required to show proof of motor vehicle liability insurance if the collision resulted in personal injury or death, or damage to property exceeding $500.00.
 A driver may show proof by completing the Certificate of Insurance form provided by the investigating police office at the collision scene.
-The form is also available from any Division of Motor Vehicles Office.
+The form is also available from any Division of Motor Vehicles Office or can be completed online.

 The Division of Motor Vehicles must suspend the driver's license, privilege to drive or privilege to obtain a license of drivers who fail to provide proof of liability insurance.
 The suspension period can be 90 days to 1 year depending on prior license actions.
 The license suspension will occur even if the driver is not at fault in the collision.